koverholt/koverholt.com/content/_index.md

 title: "Kristopher Overholt"
 ---

-I am a senior sales engineer at [Coiled](https://coiled.io) who works with distributed Python, scalable data science workflows, and enterprise architecture.
+I am a Senior Sales Engineer at [Coiled](https://coiled.io) who works with distributed Python, scalable data science workflows, and enterprise architecture.
 A proud Texan and fan of Python and DevOps.